-- 8.2.1 The system to be priced must include the hardware and software components present in the System Under Test (SUT), a communication interface that can support user interface devices, additional operational components configured on the test system, and maintenance on all of the above - 8.2.2 Calculation of the priced configuration consists of: - a) Price of the SUT as tested and defined in Clause 6.1 - 8.2.3 Price of all software licenses for software used in the SUT - 8.2.4 Price of a communication interface capable of supporting the required number of user interface devices - 8.2.5 Price of additional products (software or hardware) required for customary operation, administration and maintenance of the SUT for a period of 1 year - 8.2.6 Price of all products required to create, execute, administer, and maintain the executables or necessary to create and populate the test environment a) end-user communication devices and related cables, connectors, and switches.
+- 8.2.1 The system to be priced must include the hardware and software components present in the System Under Test (SUT), a communication interface that can support user interface devices, additional operational components configured on the test system, and maintenance on all of the above. - 8.2.2 Calculation of the Priced Configuration consists of the price of the SUT as tested and defined in Clause 6.1 - 8.2.3 Price of all software licenses for software used in the SUT - 8.2.4 Price of a communication interface capable of supporting the required number of user interface devices - 8.2.5 Price of additional products (software or hardware) required for customary operation, administration and maintenance of the SUT for a period of 1 year - 8.2.6 Price of all products required to create, execute, administer, and maintain the executables or necessary to create and populate the test environment a) end-user communication devices and related cables, connectors, and switches.

-Comment: Note that Clause 7.3.6.4 explicitly permits data generation to be external to the SUT in certain situations.
-In these situations, the products required for such external to SUT data generation would not be priced if the auditor is satisfied that the solution meets the requirements of Clause 7.3.6.4 b) equipment and tools used exclusively in the production of the Full Disclosure Report
+Comment: Note that Clause 7.3.7.2 explicitly permits data generation to be external to the SUT in certain situations.
+In these situations, the products required for such external to SUT data generation would not be priced if the Auditor is satisfied that the solution meets the requirements of Clause 7.3.7.2 b) equipment and tools used exclusively in the production of the Full Disclosure Report

-8.3 Specifically excluded from the priced configuration calculation are:
+8.3 Specifically excluded from the Priced Configuration calculation are: